GuyuanTang/BINP37_Project/nbis_meta_test/README.md

 - `qc` to run the pre-processing and to generate the quality report on the samples.
 - `assemble` to run the metagenomic assembly (megahit) on the preprocessed samples. `metaquast` to compare the assembly results.
 - `annotate` to annotate open reading frames called on assembled contigs using settings defined in the config file.
 It also quantifies genes and features, producing normalized and raw counts.
 (When specified `True` in taxonomy, this step would include the taxonomy analysis.)
-- `taxonomy` to assign taxonomy to assembled contigs and ORFs called on these contigs.
 - run statistical analysis on the outputs from `annotate` (including quantification reports) to investigate the differences on pathway enrichment between dry and wet samples from top and bottom layers separately, in order to discover the differences in functional compositions.
 The program languages included Python and R.
-- run statistical analysis on the outputs form `taxonomy` to discover the differences in community compositions between dry and wet samples from top and bottom layers separately.
+- `taxonomy` to assign taxonomy to assembled contigs and ORFs called on these contigs.
+And count the unique phyla recognized by the program to generate a Krona report based on the assembly of all the samples.

 ### 1. QC